Herbes de Provence Recipe – easy DIY version!

 - It’s a good way to get tons of herby flavor into your food even though your beautiful herb garden is covered in white fluffy junk.

-I teamed up with SpiceJungle* to bring you this recipe.
+I teamed up with SpiceJungle to bring you this recipe.
 SpiceJungle is Beanilla’s new venture into spices, teas, salts, chiles, mushrooms and more (over 400 products!).
-Beanilla is located in my hometown and they are my go-to for all things vanilla so I’m very excited about this new online store.
+Beanilla is located in my hometown and they are my go-to for all things vanilla.
+Needless to say, I’m very excited about this new online store.

 For example, the following is their description of Herbes de Provence:

 “A charming herb that smells of deep and ancient forests and fields where fantastic experiences are waiting.
 (We hope these experiences are unicorns.
 That would be awesome.)
 Enchanting to smell and bewildering in taste, this classic herb blend is a must for the Francophile kitchen.”